OskolskayaOlga/rsschool-cv/cv.md

 ## About me

-I started as financial analyst and manager.
-I have more than 15 years expirience in finance, economics, accounting and finance analyse. i worked in banks, trading and investment companies.
-Now I want to change my proffecional area.
+I've started my career as financial analyst and manager.
+I have more than 15 years expirience in finance, economics, accounting and financial analysis.
+I worked in banks, trading and investment companies.
+Now I want to change my Professional area.
 I very intrested in WEB Development, so i started study front-end.
-My goal is - become a full-stack developer.
+My goal is to become a full-stack developer.

 ## Hard skills